-Marcello spends half his time in Sicily, the other half in Los Angeles (where he was born to Italian immigrants).
-While running a school for Americans studying in Sicily, he found himself planning trips for the students’ visiting families—and thus his travel business was born.
+While running a study-abroad program for Americans in Sicily, Marcello found himself orchestrating trips for the students’ visiting families—and thus his travel business was born.
 As a trained archaeologist and the son of Italian-American restaurateurs in California, Marcello’s own fascination with Sicily derives from the island’s important historic location at the crossroads of numerous Mediterranean cultures (Roman, Arabic, Spanish, Norman, to name a few), all of which left their mark on the region’s unique food, wine, culture, and language.
 After living on the island for 20 years, Marcello now splits his time between Sicily and the U.S., while his trusted deputy Matteo Rota, who speaks four languages, lives there year-round.
 They excel at forging deep personal connections and can arrange a hike up Mt.
-Etna with a volcanologist, a market tour and cooking class with a chef, a visit to Greek ruins with an archaeologist, a private lunch at an herb farm, or a tour on a lovingly restored sailboat, all hosted by passionate locals whom Marcello considers family.
-From five-star palaces to rustic farm stays, he is so plugged into the hotel scene that he knows which rooms will accommodate a wheelchair or, in the small properties, a late sleeper.
+Etna with a volcanologist, a market tour and cooking class with a chef, a visit to Greek ruins with an archaeologist, a private lunch at an herb farm, or a tour on a lovingly restored sailboat, all hosted by passionate locals whom they consider family.
+From five-star palaces to rustic farm stays, they are so plugged into the hotel scene that they know which rooms will accommodate a wheelchair or, in the small properties, a late sleeper.

 What to See and Do

-The historic town of Ortigia in Siracusa (or Syracuse) makes for an ideal home base in the southeastern part of the island.
-It’s a compelling mix of 3,000-year-old monuments, wide-open piazzas where you can relax with nice gelato, outdoor food markets, and an ancient, eminently walkable harbor.
-Many tourists make Siracusa a half-day experience: They zip through the archaeological park, walk through the streets of the Ortigia Island for a quick visit to the Duomo, and a bite to eat, then buona notte.
-Don’t make the same mistake!
+The historic town of Ortigia in Siracusa (or Syracuse) makes for the ideal home base in the southeastern part of the island.
+The area features a compelling mix of 3,000-year-old monuments, wide-open piazzas where you can relax with a nice gelato, outdoor food markets, and an ancient, eminently walkable harbor.
+It’s also a convenient point of departure for day trips that explore ancient sites, Baroque towns, seaside villages, and hiking trails.

 Where to Stay and Eat

-Musciara Resort is located just off the Ortigia Historical Center (in Siracusa), with amazing sea views, and a private beach area.
-I like this place since it is a private oasis to both see and experience the historical center.
-You can be part of local life but are just detached enough to get a peaceful perspective on the ancient city and sea.
-The spaces have been hand-crafted by the owners and provide for a unique, spacious and joyful stay.
+Musciara Resort, a short walk or boat ride from Siracusa’s historic center on Ortigia Island, has amazing sea views and a private beach area.
+From here, you can be part of local life while enjoying a peaceful perspective on the ancient city and sea.
+The rooms and public spaces have been lovingly designed by the owners and provide for a joyful stay.

 “Pasta con le Sarde,” or pasta with anchovy filets.
 It is often made with wild fennel, fresh anchovies, raisins, pine nuts, and finished off with some toasted breadcrumbs, although each province in Sicily has a slight local variation.
 The dish features a contrast of seemingly conflicting flavors that somehow come together on the palate, giving you a strong sensorial sample of the culinary and cultural mosaic that is Sicily.

-May to early July.
-The weather and the sea are warmer by the week, while the heat, humidity, and crowds don’t usually arrive until later in July.
+May to mid July: The weather and the sea are warmer by the week, while the heat, humidity, and crowds don’t usually arrive until late July.

-September to mid October.
-September is still summer weather, though if you wait until after the first week of the month, most of the crowds will have left.
+September to mid October: September is still summer weather, though if you wait until after the second week of the month, most of the crowds will have left.
 Swimming, sailing, and any outdoor activities are great until the second and even the third week of October.
-The end of September and first ten days of October are typically harvest time (for olives and wine), which means any number of harvest festivals.
+The end of September and first couple weeks of October are typically harvest time (for olives, almonds, and wine), which means any number of harvest festivals.

 Culture never gets cold, so the sites, ruins, and culinary traditions are always in season.
-However, from just after the New Year’s festivities until the start of the Easter holiday, most Sicilians go into a sort of hibernation, and the weather is somewhat unpredictable.
+However, from late December to February, the weather gets cooler and a bit more unpredictable.

-Taxi drivers at both the Palermo and Catania airports tend to price their fares according to the weather, early or late hour of flight arrivals, or even their moods.
+Taxi drivers at both the Palermo and Catania Airports tend to price their fares according to the weather, early or late hour of flight arrivals, or even their moods.
 If Mt.
 Etna is acting up or your flight gets delayed, their rates can soar.
 For peace of mind, we suggest arranging for one our trusted private drivers to provide the transfer service in relaxed comfort.

-A pair of walking shoes or cross-trainers will prove invaluable when you’re walking around all of the archaeological sites, which usually feature uneven and rocky terrain.
+A pair of trail or light hiking shoes will prove invaluable when you’re walking around all of the archaeological and outdoor sites, which usually feature uneven and rocky terrain.
 Pack layers, as there can be drastic differences in the temperatures and weather in town, by the water, on Mt.
 Etna, and at a fully exposed archaeological site.

 All of our drivers, guides, and office staff uses WhatsApp to communicate, so it’s a great way for you to stay in touch with all of us en-route as well.

 If you are in Sicily during the olive oil harvest, you can visit one of our friend’s local olive farms, pick some olives, and have them pressed into your very own oil to take back home.
-A local wine makes a great gift too, particularly since many of the best Sicilian varieties aren’t sold in the United States.
-You can also pick up some aged salted ricotta cheese in the outdoor food market and have it vacuum packed for the voyage home, using it sparingly over your Pasta alla Norma (a local recipe made with fried eggplant, red onions, and tomato sauce) that you learned to make during a cooking class.
+You can also pick up some aged salted ricotta cheese at the outdoor food market and have it vacuum packed for the voyage home, using it sparingly over the pasta alla norma (a local recipe made with fried eggplant, red onions, and tomato sauce) that you learned to make during a cooking class.